mhearne-usgs/matloss/README.md

     Each impact and effect field is also structure containing two fields:
       - source Source for impact/effect data.
       - value Value for impact/effect.
+    There are also four structures containing non-preferred quantities:
+      - originlist A structure array with fields: time,lat,lon,depth,source.
+      - magnitudelist A structure array with fields: mag, magsrc.
+      - impactlist A structure array with impact structures, (see names above), each containing fields: impact,value,source
+      - effectlist A structure array with effect structures (see names above), each containing fields: effect,value, source.
   Usage:
   To read in all events from the expocat.xml file: allevents = readexpocat(allevents);